OpBloody/PatcherV2/README.md

 # ⚠ PatcherV2 has been discontinued.
 (Sorta)
 ### PatcherV2 has been discontinued what does this mean?
 This means any version of PatcherV2 has and will be shutting down.
-We have opted to go a different route entirely and use **C# Winforms** as this allows for faster updates and a more reliable and stable GUI that looks nice.
+We have opted to go a different route entirely and use **DPG (Dear PyGui)** as this allows for faster updates and a more reliable and stable GUI that looks nice.
 Our dev team is actively working hard on this new tool and GUI so please be patient.

 💓Additionally PatcherV2's source (The python port) will be available to the public once PatcherV3's Beta has concluded developement and is ready for the public.